-Rev. Martin Luther King, Jr., left, and Rev. Ralph Abernathy, right, leaders of the civil rights movement, are seen being hauled off to a paddy wagon by police following a demonstration in Birmingham, Ala., April 12, 1963.
+Rev. Martin Luther King, Jr., left, and Rev. Ralph Abernathy, right, leaders of the civil rights movement, are seen being hauled off to a paddy wagon by police following a demonstration in Birmingham, Alabama, 1963.
 The city had an injunction to stop the protest, which the protesters ignored, leading to a case that reached the Supreme Court, Walker v.
-City of Birmingham.
-(AP Photo/Horace Cort, used with permission from The Associated Press.)
+City of Birmingham (1967).
+In this case, the Court refused to look at the constitutionality of the injunction and upheld the protestors' conviction.
+(AP Photo/Horace Cort, used with permission from the Associated Press)

 In Walker v.
 City of Birmingham, 388 U.S. 307 (1967), the Supreme Court held that protesters who deliberately violate an injunction without first seeking to have it modified cannot attack its constitutionality during a trial for violating the order.